 All items are subject to a 10% restocking fee, this will be deducted from your refund.
 We also do not refund the original shipping and handling that you paid on the order.

 If your clothing item is in like new condition, you may exchange your clothing item for a different size or colour.
 You will not be subject to a restocking fee in this case, but you still will have to pay return shipping.

 • Credit Card (Visa, Master Card)

-All orders are shipped within 48 hours Monday Friday 8am 5pm.
-Shipping times are estimated between 2 and 7 days, depending on your location.
+All orders are shipped within 48 hours, Monday to Friday between 8am-5pm.
+Shipping times are estimated between 2 and 7 business days, depending on your location.

-If a tracking number is provided by the shipping carrier, we will update your order with the tracking information.
-Please note that some orders using Australia Post will not have
+A tracking number is provided by the shipping carrier for each order and we will update your order with the tracking information.

-Shipping costs are at a flat rate of $7.50 per order and will be added to your invoice before checkout.
+Shipping costs are a flat rate of AUD$11.00 per order and will be added to your invoice before checkout.

 If an item goes on back order we will ship you the part of your order that is in stock.
 When the item becomes available we will ship you the rest of your order.
 You will not be charged any additional shipping and handling for the second shipment.

 All prices quoted at the Daiwa store are in Australian dollars and include all relevant taxes.

 Daiwa Australia ABN: 11 011 090 857 ACN: 001 090 857